 Students on the path to a career in automotive have several opportunities at Highland.
 Program graduates will be able to enter careers in repairing and servicing vehicles after earning an Associate of Applied Sciences (AAS) degree or certificate.
+The Highland automotive program has a 93% completion rate.

 Possible Career Paths